Jenniferwonder/full-stack-note/Front-End/React/React State Management/Event Update.md

 ## Reference

 ### [Reacting to Input with State • React](https://beta.reactjs.org/learn/reacting-to-input-with-state)
-- *Identify* your component’s different visual states
+- *Identify* your component's different visual states
 - *Determine* what triggers those state changes (Human/ computer input)
 - *Represent* the state in memory using `useState`
 - *Remove* any non-essential state variables